-ARTICLE 24 RETENTION, LAY-OFF AND RECALL
+ARTICLE 24 | RETENTION, LAY-OFF AND RECALL

-Section 24.1 Definition
+SECTION 24.1 - DEFINITION

-The term "lay-off" as used herein refers to action by the District in non-renewing employees due only to economic reasons; it will not refer to decisions to discharge or non-renew an employee for cause other than for such economic reasons.
+The term "lay-off" as used herein refers to action by the District in non-renewing employees due only to economic reasons; it will not refer to decisions to discharge or non-renew an employee for cause other than for such economic reasons; it will not refer to decisions to discharge or non-renew an employee for cause other than for such economic reasons.

-- Section 24.1.1 Economic reasons necessitating lay-off include the following: - A. Enrollment decline. - B. Failure of a special levy or other events resulting in significant reduction in revenue. - C. Termination or reduction of funding of categorical projects. - D. Lack of enrollment in subject area. - Section 24.1.2 In the event that the District anticipates a need to lay off employees for the forthcoming fiscal year, the District will notify the Association at least by April 15 and will provide to the Association, upon request, all available reports on the financial affairs of the District.
+Economic reasons necessitating lay-off include the following:

+- A. Enrollment decline. - B. Failure of a special levy or other events resulting in significant reduction in revenue. - C. Termination or reduction of funding of categorical projects. - D. Lack of enrollment in subject area.

+In the event that the District anticipates a need to lay off employees for the forthcoming fiscal year, the District will notify the Association at least by April 15 and will provide to the Association, upon request, all available reports on the financial affairs of the District.